ietf-wg-acme/acme/draft-ietf-acme-acme.md

 domain name (type: "dns").
 The value of the identifier MUST be the ASCII representation of the domain name.
 If a domain name contains Unicode characters it MUST be encoded using the rules defined in {{!RFC3492}}.
 Servers MUST verify any identifier values that begin with the ASCII Compatible Encoding prefix "xn--" as defined in {{!RFC5890}} are properly encoded.
 Wildcard domain names (with "*" as the first label) MUST NOT be included in authorization objects.

+{{identifier-validation-challenges}} describes a set of challenges for domain name validation.

 ~~~~~~~~~~
 {